-- 11.5 Habitat Regulations Assessments have been completed for Colchester Borough Council's Section 1 Local Plan and Section 2 Local Plan.
-Both of these assessments identified that the incombination effects of the Section 1 and Section 2 Local Plans (including the cumulative effects of the Section 2 allocations), together with neighbouring local planning authorities Local Plans and neighbourhood plans are likely to adversely affect the integrity of European designated nature conservation sites, in particular the Colne Estuary Special Protection Area and the Blackwater Estuary Special Protection Area (both are protected under the Ramsar international treaty) and also the Essex Estuaries Special Area of Conservation. - 11.6 In view of that, Colchester Borough Council worked with ten other Greater Essex local planning authorities, and Natural England, on a Recreational disturbance Avoidance and Mitigation Strategy (RAMS) for the Essex coast.
+- 11.25 Habitat Regulations Assessments have been completed for Colchester Borough Council's Section 1 Local Plan and Section 2 Local Plan.
+Both of these assessments identified that the incombination effects of the Section 1 and Section 2 Local Plans (including the cumulative effects of the Section 2 allocations), together with neighbouring local planning authorities Local Plans and neighbourhood plans are likely to adversely affect the integrity of European designated nature conservation sites, in particular the Colne Estuary Special Protection Area and the Blackwater Estuary Special Protection Area (both are protected under the Ramsar international treaty) and also the Essex Estuaries Special Area of Conservation. - 11.26 In view of that, Colchester Borough Council worked with ten other Greater Essex local planning authorities, and Natural England, on a Recreational disturbance Avoidance and Mitigation Strategy (RAMS) for the Essex coast.
 RAMS is a strategic solution to protect the Essex coast from the recreational pressures of a growing population.
 A RAMS is usually driven by challenges and opportunities arising from planning issues.
-RAMS generally applies more broadly than at a single designated Habitat site, provides strategic scale mitigation and enables the development of a generic approach to evidence collection and use. - 11.7 Financial contributions will be sought for all residential development, which falls within the zones of influence, towards a package of measures to avoid and mitigate likely significant adverse effects in accordance with policy SP2b of the Shared Strategic Section 1 Plan and policy ENV1 (Environment) of the Section 2 Colchester Borough Local Plan.
+RAMS generally applies more broadly than at a single designated Habitat site, provides strategic scale mitigation and enables the development of a generic approach to evidence collection and use. - 11.27 Financial contributions will be sought for all residential development, which falls within the zones of influence, towards a package of measures to avoid and mitigate likely significant adverse effects in accordance with policy SP2 of the Shared Strategic Section 1 Plan and policy ENV1 (Environment) of the Section 2 Colchester Borough Local Plan.
 This includes development allocated in Neighbourhood Plans within Colchester Borough.
-Details of the zones of influence and the necessary measures are included in the Essex Coast RAMS Supplementary Planning Document (SPD).
+Details of the zones of influence and the necessary measures (including tariffs) are included in the Essex Coast RAMS Supplementary Planning Document (SPD).
+Compliance with this document and any updated version and updated tariffs is required. - 11.28 Although the RAMS policy is in the CLP S1, a RAMS policy has appeared in all Colchester BC NPs.

-POLICY TIP12: RECREATIONAL DISTURBANCE AVOIDANCE AND MITIGATION
+POLICY TIP14: RECREATIONAL DISTURBANCE AVOIDANCE AND MITIGATION

-- A. All residential development within the zones of influence of Habitat sites will be required to make a financial contribution towards mitigation measures, as detailed in the Essex coast Recreational Disturbance Avoidance and Mitigation Strategy (RAMS), to avoid adverse in-combination recreational disturbance effects on Habitat sites. - B. All residential development within the zones of influence will need to deliver all measures identified (including strategic measures) through project level Habitat Regulations Assessments (HRAs), or otherwise, to mitigate any recreational disturbance impacts in compliance with the Habitat Regulations and Habitats Directive.
+- A. All residential development within the zones of influence of Habitat sites will be required to make a financial contribution towards mitigation measures, as detailed in the Essex coast Recreational Disturbance Avoidance and Mitigation Strategy (RAMS), to avoid adverse in-combination recreational disturbance effects on Habitat sites. - B. Winter bird surveys and fully functional mitigation (if required) must be completed at any proposed site within Tiptree prior to the development of the site (see CLP S2 Policy SS14). - C. Proposals for 100 dwellings or more will also require a shadow appropriate assessment to be submitted with the application, which assesses likely significant effects alone.
+This should clearly show how necessary avoidance measures are incorporated into the proposal.
+Payment of the RAMS tariff will address in-combination effects.